mjziebarth/DOOMERCAT/qgis-plugin/help.md

 allows using all points of a raster layer weighted by the absolute value a selectable raster band. **Weighted points** provides the same mechanism for vector layers.
+The datum, and thereby the reference ellipsoid, to which the data are tied is read from the layers.
+This implies that all layers from which point data are extracted have to be (1) in geographic coordinate reference systems (CRS) and
+(2) of the same CRS if data is extracted from multiple layers via the selection mechanism.

 The next row, **Use data height**, toggles whether the height of the data points is